Gattocrucco/lsqfitgp/docs/kernels.rst

     &= \operatorname{Var}[p] h(x_1) h(x_2) = \\
     &= h(x_1) h(x_2).

-This, by definition, is also the prior of a gaussian process fit with kernel :math:`h(x_1) h(x_2)`.
+This, by definition, is also the prior of a Gaussian process fit with kernel :math:`h(x_1) h(x_2)`.
 It can be extended to :math:`y = p_i h_i(x)` to get the general kernel from above (exercise).
-So, have we discovered that a gaussian process fit is just a linear least squares fit with priors?
+So, have we discovered that a Gaussian process fit is just a linear least squares fit with priors?
 Yes!
-But, when thinking in terms of gaussian processes, you normally use an infinite set of functions :math:`h_i`.
+But, when thinking in terms of Gaussian processes, you normally use an infinite set of functions :math:`h_i`.
 You don't even think about it in terms of the :math:`h_i`, because the kernel has meaning in itself.